shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-10-04-how-etherpad-works.markdown

 ## Why etherpad stores data in main memory?

 Etherpad runs on nodejs which is event based.
-If you shift everything to some global cache etherpad will start facing issue in synchronizing data between multiple clients.Because say if server receives two changeset at almost the same time it may read the same revision of pad and later apply same revision to both the changesets, in that case we can lose one changeset.There are lots of other issue in maintaining consistency between clients of same pads.
+If you shift everything to some global cache etherpad will start facing issue in synchronizing data between multiple clients.
+Because say if server receives two changeset at almost the same time it may read the same revision of pad and later apply same revision to both the changesets, in that case we can lose one changeset.
+There are lots of other issue in maintaining consistency between clients of same pads.
 Also accessing in memory data is fast which helps etherpad in making the collaboration fast.

 [socketio-url]:     {{ site.url }}/blog/socket-io/